programmfabrik/fylr-gitbook/for-system-administrators/installation/linux-docker-compose.md

 ## Troubleshooting

-* `docker-compose` needs to be executed in the directory with the `docker-compose.yml`.
+* `docker compose` needs to be executed in the directory with the `docker-compose.yml`.
 * When docker cannot start containers with errors refering to `shim, OCI, apparmor`: `apt-get install apparmor apparmor-utils; systemctl restart docker`
 * When the indexer does not work, make sure you used `sysctl` as shown above.